-In addition to the financial feasibility of a proposed application, adherence to state housing policy, and Basic Threshold Requirements as described in the QAP, applicants for tax credits will be evaluated on past performance and compliance on transactions with CHFA, DOH, HUD and other government funding agencies.
-Categories to be reviewed include but may not be limited to meeting timelines, deviation from proposed costs, executing proposals as submitted, tax credit compliance, funding program compliance and satisfactory operation of existing properties.
+In addition to the financial feasibility of a proposed application, adherence to state housing policy, and Basic Threshold Requirements as described in the QAP, applicants for tax credits will be evaluated on past performance and compliance on transactions with CHFA, DOH, U.S. Department of Housing and Urban Development (HUD) and other government funding agencies.
+Categories to be reviewed include but may not be limited to meeting timelines, deviation from proposed costs, executing proposals as submitted, tax credit compliance, funding program compliance including prior awards' points-related commitments, and satisfactory operation of existing properties.
 The determination of applicant capacity and acceptance of an application for tax credits is at the sole discretion of CHFA.